pivotal-cf/docs-on-demand-service-broker/creating.html.md

 <a id="creating-a-service-adapter"></a>
 ## Creating a Service Adapter

 A Service Adapter is an executable invoked by ODB.
-It is expected to respond to three subcommands:
+It is expected to respond to these subcommands:

 - `generate-manifest`
   Generate a BOSH manifest for your service instance deployment and output to stdout as YAML, given information about the: